mayanksnyvik/two-factor-auth/README.md

 After Laravel project installation

-Add the code in composer.json file
-1.first create a root folder on directory snayvik_tech_labs.
+1.first create a  folder on root directory snayvik_tech_labs.
-2. git clone from the repo with this command  git clone https://github.com/mayanksnyvik/two-factor-auth.git
+2.Take a git clone in snayvik_tech_labs folder with this command  git clone https://github.com/mayanksnyvik/two-factor-auth.git
-3. Add this code in requre section "mayanksnyvik/two-factor-auth": "1.0"
+3. Add this code in composer json file in requre section in "mayanksnyvik/two-factor-auth": "1.0"
-4. Add this code after script section
+4. Add this code in composer json file after script section "repositories":[
-  "repositories":[
         {
            "type":"path",